 - New market access for the U.S. in the form of tariff rate quotas for dairy, poultry and egg products;

 - Eliminate current milk classes 6 and 7, and calculate component prices for skim milk powder, milk protein concentrates and infant formula based on a U.S. reference price; and

-- Establish a mechanism to monitor export of skim milk powder, milk protein concentrates, and infant formula.
+- Establish a mechanism to monitor exports of skim milk powder, milk protein concentrates and infant formula.
 These products will be subject to surcharges if exports exceed an agreed threshold.

 The revised automotive rules of origin require higher levels of North American content in order to incentivize production and sourcing in North America.
 The final outcome builds on the ideas that Canada put forward in early 2018 related to strengthening the North American production platform, reducing red tape and increasing the use of North American parts, steel and aluminum.

 More robust rules of origin for the auto sector will help keep the benefits of the agreement in North America and diminish incentives to make investment and sourcing decisions based on the availability of low-cost labour.
 Specifically, the new agreement includes:

 - An increase in the CUSMA regional value contentFootnote 1 threshold for cars from 62.5% to 75%;

 - Stronger regional value content requirements for core car parts, such as engines and transmissions;

 - A 70% North American steel and aluminum requirement; and

 The new agreement has the potential to generate increased automotive production in North America, including in Canada, as well as additional sourcing opportunities for Canadian parts producers.
 The Canadian advantage in the automotive sector has always been the strength of our highly skilled workforce, and our workers’ ability to produce high quality and reliable cars and trucks.

 U.S. national security measures (Section 232 of the U.S. Trade Expansion Act of 1962)

-The agreement provides a more secure and stable trade environment for Canadian workers and businesses, which is particularly important in light of the investigation under the Section 232 of the U.S. Trade Expansion Act of 1962 to determine whether imports of automobiles and auto parts pose a threat to U.S. national security.
+The agreement provides a more secure and stable trade environment for Canadian workers and businesses.
+This is particularly important in light of the investigation under the Section 232 of the U.S. Trade Expansion Act of 1962 to determine whether imports of automobiles and auto parts pose a threat to U.S. national security.